DMX being mourned during memorial service at Barclays Center - WTMJ

 The ceremony, which was being livestreamed on DMX’s YouTube channel, began more than two hours late.

+“DMX was the ghetto-est person that ever existed,” Styles P said.
+“What he means to us is indescribable. … Whenever you seen him, that man was in pain, but he was built of out of love.”

+Jadakiss said DMX was the “happiest he ever been in life” during the last couple years.

-A massive black big-wheel truck with the words “LONG LIVE DMX” on side of the vehicle carried DMX’s shiny red casket for more than 15 miles from Yonkers — where the rapper grew up — to the Barclays Center.
+A massive black big-wheel truck with the words “LONG LIVE DMX” on side of the vehicle carried DMX’s shiny red casket for more than 15 miles from Yonkers, New York — where the rapper grew up — to the Barclays Center.
 A plethora of motorcycles trailed the truck during the procession before arriving at the arena, where thousands of people crowded the streets.

-Cynthia Roberts, a 57-year-old Brooklyn native, said she has been a fan of DMX since his Ruff Ryders days.
-She showed up at the arena to pay homage to the rapper who she said was struck by his rhymes, voice and musicianship.
+Cynthia Roberts, a 57-year-old Brooklyn resident, said she has been a fan of DMX since his Ruff Ryders days.
+She showed up at the arena to pay homage to the rapper, saying she was struck by his rhymes, voice and musicianship.

 “He was a true guy.
 He spoke his truth.
 He touched my soul,” said Roberts, who was sporting a DMX T-shirt.
 She called the rapper’s music “timeless.”